cybersecuricy/liquid-autoescape/README.md

 end
 ```

-The autoescape options that can be configured are detailed below.
+The auto-escape options that can be configured are detailed below.

 ### Trusted Filters